reframejs/reframe/docs/reframe-rationale.template.md

 !INLINE ./universal-page-config.md --hide-source-path

-This fine-grain control over the "static-ness" of your pages gives you the ability to implement all app types.
+This fine-grain control over the "static-ness" of your pages gives you the ability to implement all types of static and dynamic apps.

 For example, you can create:
  - Server-side rendered apps.